Rural Health Scholarship

 - Requirements (listed below) must be satisfied by December 1.

-- Scholarship application must be submitted by December 15.
+- Scholarship application (coming soon) must be submitted by December 15.
 Application opens October 1.

 - To be awarded this scholarship, students must be entering ISU fall semester.